 The next ship that I saw while heading towards the exit of the port of Piraeus was the superb BLUE STAR 2 of Blue Star Ferries, which was operating on the Piraeus-Syros-Amorgos-Patmos-Leros-Kalymnos-Kos-Rhodes line.

 The BLUE STAR 2 seen in Piraeus.
 This was her twentieth anniversary since beginning operations.
 Seventeen of these years have been spent on the Aegean Sea, with fifteen of them on the Cyclades and the Dodecanese, and she became one of the most important ships to have ever served these areas.
 She was one of the main reasons why Blue Star Ferries became the dominant company on the services from Piraeus to the Dodecanese.
 She also carried a celebration sign on each side of her hull (near her stern) in honour of the 20 years since Blue Star Ferries was established.

 Another view of the KYDON PALACE in Piraeus.
-Interestingly, the name KYDON is more associated with ships of Minoan Lines' arch-rivals, ANEK Lines.
-Indeed, the latter's first-ever ship bore that name (from 1967 to 1989), as did two more ships: the current AQUA BLUE of Sea Jets Ferries (owned by ANEK Lines from 1990 to 1999 and from 2009 to 2016, having also operated as the TALOS and as the IERAPETRA L) and the current KYDON (ex-SOPHOCLES V for ANEK Lines, currently under long-term charter to Ferries del Caribe, for whom she operates on the Santo Domingo-San Juan line on the Caribbean Sea).
+Interestingly, the name KYDON is more associated with ships of ANEK Lines, the arch-rivals of Minoan Lines.
+Indeed, the former's first-ever ship bore that name (from 1967 to 1989), as did two more ships, namely the current AQUA BLUE of Sea Jets Ferries (owned by ANEK Lines from 1990 to 1999 and from 2009 to 2016, having also operated as the TALOS and as the IERAPETRA L) and the current KYDON (the ex-SOPHOCLES V for ANEK Lines, currently under a long-term charter to Ferries Del Caribe, for whom she operates on the Santo Domingo-San Juan line on the Caribbean Sea).

 One last view of the KYDON PALACE, which was also preparing to depart the port of Piraeus in order to head towards Chania.